What is a Wildfire? Exploring Types and Definitions

 The National Geographic defines wildfires as uncontrolled fires that burn in wildland vegetation, often in rural areas.
 They can burn in forests, grasslands and other ecosystems and have been a part of life on Earth for hundreds of millions of years.

 Wildfires consume natural fuels and their spread is often affected by environmental factors such as wind speeds and topography.
 Though there are wildfire hotspots, they are not a phenomenon specific to a particular region or climate and they’re a significant environmental, societal and economic problem that’s only getting worse.

 Though these fires can be started naturally as a result of occurrences like lightning strikes, up to 85% of wildfires are caused by humans.
 A small portion of rural fires are controlled or prescribed burns and these can sometimes be beneficial.
 However, the fact remains that the vast majority of wildfires are both human-caused and catastrophically ruinous.

 In places like California and Australia, wildfires are an almost annual occurrence.
 These regions often see hot summers with little rainfall and humidity followed by dry autumns after the end of the wet season.
 This combination of dry vegetation and low rainfall make these areas prime locations for massive wildfire outbreaks.
-Climate change is undoubtedly making things worse, with warmer temperatures increasing the frequency and severity of fire outbreaks.
+Climate change is undoubtedly making things worse, with warmer temperatures altering weather conditions and increasing the frequency and severity of fire outbreaks.

 This article will begin by looking at some definitional issues before exploring wildfires in more detail, including how they tend to start and what makes them so dangerous to society.

 The Three Types of Wildfires

 The three types of wildfire are surface, ground, and crown fire.
 Surface wildfires burn the upper layer of dead plant material and detritus as well as some or all of the vegetation found in the understory.
 The understory is the underlying level of vegetation such as seedlings, saplings and understory shrubs.

 Surface wildfires move rapidly through an area and can reach speeds of up to fourteen miles-per-hour.
 However, the soil’s moisture often prevents the ignition of the humus layer, protecting the soil and the organisms within it.